BackofenLab/GraphClust-2/README.md

 For Windows and Mac systems it is additinally possible to use [Kitematic](https://kitematic.com/) and launch Galaxy GraphClust Flavor from the OS graphical user interface.

-## To run Galaxy GraphClust pipeline:
+## To launch the Galaxy GraphClust pipeline:
+* Inside your browser goto http://localhost:8080/

 TODO

 # Contributers